rj05-ux/rj05-ux/README.md

 # Hi 👋, I'm Rutuja

-### A data-driven problem solver with a passion for Data Science, Machine Learning, and AI
+### A data-driven problem solver passionate about Data Science, Machine Learning, and AI

 ---